Bluetooth LE-BG24

 • Press and hold the key for three seconds to factory reset the device.

-PA08: Used for power-on time detection.
-It is set to high level after entering the main function.
+PA08: Used for power-on startup time detection.
+It is set to a high level after entering the main function.

 For more information, see vendor\bg24_ble\documents\bg24_QA.md.